nguyenvandungb/mapotempo-web/README.md

     dropdb [database]

-As normal user, we call rake to initialize databases (load schema and demo data) :
+As normal user, we call rake to initialize databases (load schema and demo data):

     rake db:setup

 ## Running

-Start standalone rails server with
+Start standalone rails server with:

     rails server

+Start Webpack to auto-compile JS assets (and reload browser on change):

+    ./bin/webpack-dev-server

 Enjoy at [http://localhost:3000](http://localhost:3000)

+To run both server in on command, you can launch Guard (configuration in _Guardfile_):

+    guard

 Start the background jobs runner with